sburtenshaw/Customers-Manager/README.md

 # Customers-Manager
-Application for managing customers and their orders
+Application for managing customers and their orders using angularJS